sweirich/pi-forall/compose.md

 One way to do this is with the following algorithm:

      equate t1 t2 = do
-	    nf1 <- reduce t1
+	    nf1 <- reduce t1   -- reduce the term as much as possible
        nf2 <- reduce t2
 		 aeq nf1 nf2

 However, we can do better.
-We'd like to only reduce as much as necessary.
 Sometimes we can equate the terms without completely reducing them.
+For example we can already show that `(plus 1 2)` equals `(plus 1 2)` without doing the addition.
+When checking for equality we'd like to only reduce as much as necessary.

      equate t1 t2 = if (aeq t1 t1) then return () else do
 		  nf1 <- whnf t1  -- reduce only to 'weak head normal form'
 		  nf2 <- whnf t2
-		  case (nf1,nf2) of
+        -- compare the head forms, call equate recursively case (nf1,nf2) of
 		    (App a1 a2, App b1 b2) ->
 			    -- make sure subterms are equal